High-Order-Quarterwave-Society/About-Paraflex-systems-FAQ/README.md

 ## F.A.Q.

 ### Who are the creators of the Paraflex type system?
-The Paraflex concept waS first brought into the world by its founders; M. Morgan J., D. Morgan (Flex Tech Design) and J. Vansickle (Paragon Concepts)
+The Paraflex concept is brought into the world by its founders; M. Morgan J., D. Morgan (Flex Tech Design) and J. Vansickle (Paragon Concepts)

 ### Where does the name Paraflex come from?
 The name is a double portmanteau, the word is created from two other words namely Para (Paragon Concepts) and Flex (Flex Tech Design)